smartyboots/Starter-Kit-V4-Eleventy/src/news/featured-post-test.md

 newsTitle: My Upcoming Novel!
 titleTag: My Upcoming Novel!
 newsAndUpdates: Featured Post Test 1 Title?
-newsDescription: Some more information about my upcoming novel
+newsDescription: Some more information about my upcoming novel lets find out if there's a character limit on the description.
+I would love it it there weren't because my design accounts for a lot more text than what I would expect to put in a description field.
+I wonder if I could turn the description in to a textarea instead of text field.
+Well it looks like at least we have lots of characters.
+Hmm.
 date: 2024-09-17T01:31:41.404Z
 tags:
   - news